Rita Abrahamsen – School of International Development and Global Studies

 Richard French is currently working on the post-liberalization history of India, with particular reference to the way in which the institutions of economic governance influence the timing and the trajectory of reform, using China as a comparison to highlight contrasts in both institutions and evolution toward the market.
 The tentative title of his book manuscript is The Slow Dissolution of the Nehruvian Settlement and the Indian Growth Experience.

-Randall Germain – Department of Political Science, Carleton University
+Randall Germain (Coordinator) – Department of Political Science, Carleton University

 Randall Germain is Professor of Political Science at Carleton University, Canada.
 His work focuses on the political economy of global finance and theoretical developments in critical international political economy.
 He is the author of The International Organization of Credit: states and global finance in the world-economy(Cambridge University Press, 1997), and recently of Global Politics and Financial Governance (Palgrave 2010).
 His work has been published in journals such asThe European Journal of International Relations, Global Governance, Review of International Studies, International Affairs and Review of International Political Economy.
 He is currently the Chair of the Department of Political Science.
 His current research centers on developing a historical mode of thinking in IPE as a via media between constructivism, rationalism and historical materialism.